Explore our library for useful information on health conditions.

 Respiratory syncytial virus (RSV) is the most common cause of pneumonia in infants and young children.
 It peaks sharply around December and January and usually isn't a life-threatening disease, though some individuals can be seriously affected.
 Viruses cause about half of all cases of pneumonia.

-Mycoplasma causes the illness called "walking pneumonia," so-called because people who have it are not confined to bed.
+Mycoplasma is one of the most common causes of the illness called "walking pneumonia," so-called because people who have it are not confined to bed.

-A fungus called Pneumocystis carinii is usually seen only in people who have AIDS.
+A fungus called Pneumocystis jiroveciiis usually seen only in people who have AIDS.
 This parasite is normally harmless, but in people with HIV it can cause an aggressive and often fatal pneumonia.

 In addition to infectious diseases, people can get pneumonia from chemicals that enter the lungs and inflame them.
 Aspiration pneumonia is caused by accidentally inhaling food, vomit, or digestive acid into the lungs.
 The inhaled substance may become infected, or it may inflame the lungs and cause them to fill with liquid.